Do you have any idea how you keep your balance and why you re-injure yourself?

 If you’re a practitioner, teach your clients to their capacity, but not beyond.
 If they lost the pattern, have them go back and coach them until they’ve mastered what you’ve covered, before going further.

-In investigating the conditions that can beset the sacro-iliac (henceforth, S-I) joints, I have arrived at a number of findings that make sense of the condition and point precisely to what we can do to relieve S-I joint pain.
+In investigating the conditions that can beset the sacro-iliac (henceforth, S-I) joints, I have arrived at a number of findings that make sense of the condition and point precisely to what we can do to relieve S-I joint pain and attendant symptoms.

 We will consider both one-sided and bi-lateral S-I joint pain.